mageprince/magento2-FAQ/README.md

       }
     }

-# Use the below code for the CMS page and Static Block
+# How to Display FAQs in CMS Pages or Static Blocks

 <b>1.
 To show all FAQ</b>